codesport/admin-panel/README.md

 ## Controller's `renderView()` Method

-`renderView` is a helper method within Controller.
-It manages `this.state.view` by managing what gets shown to the user.
+[`renderView`](src/components/Controller.js#L71-L88) is a helper method within Controller.
+It manages [`this.state.view`](src/components/Controller.js#L57) by managing what is displayed to the user.
 It also dramatically reduces needless code repetition.

 ![Stage 3 - renderView() Helper Method](src/images/stage-3-controller-renderview.png "Stage 3 - renderView() Helper Method")